oam-dev/rudr/docs/concepts/scopes.md

 # Scopes

 Application [*scopes*](https://github.com/oam-dev/spec/blob/master/4.application_scopes.md) are used to logically group components together by providing application boundaries that represent common group behaviors and/or dependencies.
-Scopes are not mutually exclusive: a given component might simultaneously belong to multiple application scopes.
-Once installed to your Rudr runtime, a scope can be used (and reused) across any number of your [application configurations](./application-configuration.md).
+Scopes are not mutually exclusive: a given component can belong to multiple application scopes at the same time.
+Once installed to your Rudr runtime, a scope can be used (and reused) across any number of [application configurations](./application-configuration.md).
 In terms of implementation details, scopes are Rudr-defined Kubernetes CRDs.

-Currently, Rudr supports the following scopes:
+Currently, Rudr supports the following scope types:

 - [Health](#health)

-An [application operator](https://github.com/oam-dev/spec/blob/master/2.overview_and_terminology.md#roles-and-responsibilities) configures and assigns specific scopes to component workloads of an application in the [ApplicationConfiguration](application-configuration.md) file.
-For example, here's a custom configuration of the Rudr [health](#health) scope:
+An [application operator](https://github.com/oam-dev/spec/blob/master/2.overview_and_terminology.md#roles-and-responsibilities) configures and assigns  scope instances to component workloads of an application in the [ApplicationConfiguration](application-configuration.md) file.
+For example, here's a custom configuration of the Rudr [health](#health) scope type:

 <pre>
 apiVersion: core.oam.dev/v1alpha1